Check for Liens on Property Canada: The 5-Minute Search That Saves $50,000+

 Regulatory Compliance: Real estate and financial advisory services in Canada are regulated at the provincial/territorial level.
 Only properly licensed professionals can provide advice specific to your situation.

 Information Currency: Canadian real estate laws, tax regulations, mortgage rules, and government programs change regularly.
-Information in this article may become outdated.
+Information and calculations provided may become outdated.
 Always verify current details through official sources and licensed professionals before making decisions.

 No Liability: While reasonable efforts have been made to ensure accuracy, no warranty is provided regarding the completeness, accuracy, or currency of the information.
 Use of this information is entirely at your own risk.

-The House You're About to Buy Comes with $127,000 in Hidden Debt: How to Check for Liens on Property
+The House You're About to Buy Comes with $127,000 in Hidden Debt

 A property can carry $127,000 in hidden debt.
-You inherit it unless you know how to check for liens on property.
+You inherit it unless you run a property lien search canada using a land title search canada system.

 Every year, Canadian home buyers find out, often after closing, that their new property has liens they're now responsible for.
-Learning how to check for liens on property reveals construction liens, tax liens, mortgage liens.
+A land title search canada reveals construction liens, tax liens, mortgage liens.
 Debts they didn't create.
 Bills they'll have to pay.
-All because they skipped learning how to check for liens on property, a 5-minute search that's free, legal, and public.
+All because they skipped a 5-minute search that's free, legal, and public.

 Quick question: Can you name the three types of liens that survive property transfer in Canada?
-If not, you're about to learn why knowing how to check for liens on property matters and why "clean title" isn't always as clean as your lawyer assumes.
+If not, you're about to learn why this matters and why "clean title" isn't always as clean as your lawyer assumes.

 Title Insurance Protects You After Finding Liens

 Title insurance protects you after finding liens.
 Title searches prevent finding them in the first place.
-And in Canada, not all liens appear in standard title searches done during purchase.
+And in Canada, not all liens appear in standard title searches done during a sale.

 The timing trap: Most buyers only check during the offer process.
-But liens can be registered anytime, even between your offer and closing.
+But liens can be filed anytime, even between your offer and closing.
 The Edmonton buyer who checked twice saved himself $43,000.
-The Calgary buyer who checked once didn't.
+The Calgary buyer who checked once did not.

 • The 3 lien types that can be very costly

-• Why timing matters for how to check for liens on property title searches
+• Why timing matters for land title search canada processes

 • Why you need a pre-closing lien check

-Michael made an offer on a house.
+Michael made an offer on a house using our building house checklist Canada.
 Standard home check.
 Lawyer did title search.
 Everything clean.
-Week before closing, Michael knew how to check for liens on property and ran his own lien search on Alberta's SPIN2 system.
+Week before closing, Michael ran his own lien search on Alberta's SPIN2 system.

-Discovery: Construction lien registered 4 days after his offer. $43,000 for unpaid work by previous owner.
+Discovery: Building lien filed 4 days after his offer. $43,000 for unpaid work by previous owner.

 Action: Contacted lawyer right away.
-Lien settled with contractor.
+Lien settled with builder.
 Seller paid at closing.
 Michael's purchase price adjusted.

 Savings: $43,000 (plus legal fees)

-Case B: Calgary 2023 - Didn't Know How to Check for Liens on Property
+Case B: Calgary 2023 - Did Not Know How to Check for Liens

-Jennifer relied only on lawyer's title search because she didn't know how to check for liens on property herself.
+Jennifer relied only on lawyer's title search.
 Closed on property.
 Three months later, contractor's lien appeared.
 It was registered 2 days before closing but not caught in lawyer's search timing.

 Result: Jennifer legally responsible.
 Court ruled lien valid.
-She paid $38,000 for work she didn't approve.
+She paid $38,000 for work she did not approve.

-The difference: One 5-minute search on how to check for liens on property that Michael's lawyer didn't do.
+The difference: One 5-minute search that Michael's lawyer didn't do.

-Here's what's interesting when you know how to check for liens on property: the lien was public the entire time.
+Here's what's interesting: the lien was public the entire time.
 Michael found it in 5 minutes.
 Jennifer's lawyer missed it by checking 72 hours too early.

-Three lien types often cause post-purchase financial issues for Canadian property buyers who don't know how to check for liens on property.
+Three lien types often cause post-purchase financial issues for Canadian property buyers.

 What they are:

-• Registered when property owner doesn't pay for work/materials
+• Filed when owner does not pay for work/materials

-• Can be registered up to 45 days after work ends (varies by province)
+• Can be filed up to 45 days after work ends (varies by province)

-• Can be registered AFTER you make an offer
+• Can be filed AFTER you make an offer

 • Take priority over some mortgages